-Likewise, contrast and saturation are of the highest display standard: blacks are true and even in bright sunlight the S7 display is easily readable.
+Likewise, contrast and saturation are of the highest display standard: blacks are true and even in bright sunlight the S7 screen is easy to read.

-Samsung has provided further optimisations on the Galaxy S7 and thanks to these, the contrast and brightness of the display can adjust depending on ambient light.
+Samsung has provided further optimizations to the Galaxy S7 and thanks to these, the contrast and brightness of the screen can be adjusted depending on ambient light.
 In very dark conditions, you can watch this transition at work and because it automatically improves readability, it's a worthwhile addition.